-I’ve felt European and been in favour of the European Union since I was a kid.
-I loved that with my UK passport I could visit and even live and work in any of these fabulously diverse 28 countries, and I’ve been lucky enough to work with people from Greece, Spain, Finland, Sweden, Poland and other countries who’ve done just that.
+I’ve felt European since I was a kid.
+Before Brexit, I loved that with my UK passport I could visit and even live and work in any of the fabulously diverse 27 EU countries, and I’ve been lucky enough to work with people from Greece, Spain, Finland, Sweden, Poland and other countries who’ve done just that.

 On a trip to Tallinn in October 2012 we conjured up a plan to visit the capital of every country in the European Union.
 Our project started as a bit of a laugh that we never really expected to finish, but the Brexit vote of June 2016 gave us a deadline – visit all the European Union capital cities before the UK leaves.

 - Both of us needed to be present (so any work trips didn’t count).

 - We had to actually visit each European Union capital city, not just the country.

 - Previous trips didn’t count (so school trips to Paris in the 90s couldn’t be added retrospectively).